UN Global Plastics Treaty

 What’s next?

-Following the conclusion of the fourth round of negotiation (INC-4) in April 2024, the fifth round of negotiations (INC-5) will be taking place in Busan, South Korea in November 2024.
-This fifth round will be the final round of negotiations.
+Between the 25th November – 1st December 2024, the fifth round of negotiations (INC-5) took place in Busan, South Korea.
+This fifth round was intended be the final round of negotiations.

 INC pages